spice-h2020/ldh-scanning-framework/README.md

 `response = ldh.pushNotification(notification)` in the main loop.

 ## Scanner class
-This is a simple and mostly empty class that will need to be populated with code for performing whichever document scanning you wish.
+This is a simple (parent) base class that lays out the structure and foundations of scanning JSON documents and building notification objects.
+Class inheritance should be used to build a child class that performs the specifics of the type of scanning you wish to perform, using your own implementations of the `scanObject()` and `__buildNotification()` functions.

 The `scanObject()` function is called for each document.
 It is expected to return an array of notifications, built using the Scanner's